cloudfoundry/noisy-neighbor-nozzle/README.md

 - `truncate_timestamp` - Optional query parameter to truncate the given timestamp to the by the configured `RATE_INTERVAL` (Default is 1 minute).
-If `true` timestamp will be truncated, otherwise it will not be modified.
+If `true` timestamp will be truncated, otherwise it will not be modified. **DEPRECATED:
+  This is no longer needed, as the code automatically calculate the correct rate interval for any given timesamp**

 #### Example